ID1019/functional-programming/README.md

-# functional-programming
+# ID1019 - Programming II
-This is a course in functional and concurrent programming given at KTH.
+This is a **course in functional and concurrent programming** given at KTH Royal Institute of Technology.

-The programming langauge used was originaly Erlang but we're now moving to Elixir
+The programming language used was originally Erlang but we're now moving to Elixir.